 Lake Waban is located on the campus of Wellesley College.
-The lake is 40 feet at its deepest and is surrounded by a 2.5 mile walking path with many spots to fish along it (although the trail around the pond is closed off in 2020 due to the pandemic).
+The lake is 40 feet at its deepest and is surrounded by a 2.5 mile walking path with many spots to fish along it.
+The trail section of the pond owned by Wellesley College has been closed off since 2020—first due to the pandemic, and currently, just because.

 The lake holds several different species, including pickerel, Largemouth Bass, and crappie.
 Some of the best spots are along the long white stone wall in front of the Hunnewell estate, the small coves by the admissions building, and the beach, which has long been closed to swimming.
 I have found that the bass in this lake are particularly fond of Zoom worms and small spinnerbaits, as well as live bait.

 Longfellow Pond is located on Oakland Street just past Mass Bay Community College.
 It holds a variety of species including pickerel, Largemouth Bass, carp, bluegill and crappie.
 The pond is surrounded by 4.5 miles of woods that include several popular hiking trails.
 The pond can be accessed by fishermen from the parking lot, several openings along the trail and from the small waterfall at the back.